seanrmurphy/jupyter-project-template/README.md

      downloaded.
 4. Browse to http://localhost:8888 and enter the token displayed in the terminal (or just follow the link in the terminal).
-5. Work in Python notebooks, with the ability to import code from your own custom Python modules and their dependencies, e.g.: `from mypymodule import greeting`.
+5. Work in Python notebooks inside `notebooks/`, with the ability to import code from your own custom Python modules and their dependencies, e.g.: `from mypymodule import greeting`.

 ## Deployment

-If you want to package up the Jupyter notebook server on a host that cannot download and build Docker images (e.g. because it has no Internet connection), you can build and export a self-contained Docker image to move to that host:
+If you want to package up the JupyterLab server on a host that cannot download and build Docker images (e.g. because it has no Internet connection), you can build and export a self-contained Docker image to move to that host: